gabecooney/FinalProject-C220/README.md

 ## Impediments
 Creating out own model proved to be difficult as blender sculpting was very unhelpful and misleading.
 Finding item models as well.
+Also, we had issues with the Github Branches

 ## Implementation
 All sounds were created by Andy Myers in Audacity